mrozio13pl/tiny-update-notifier/readme.md

 ##### `cache`

 Whether to use cache.
-Setting this option to `false` will cause `checkInterval` to not function.
+Setting this option to `false` will cause `checkInterval` to not function, thus checking for new update every run.

 Type: `Boolean`\
 Default: `true`

 ##### `timeout`

-Maximum time in milliseconds to wait for the request to complete.
+Maximum time in milliseconds to wait for the request to npm registry to complete.

 Type: `Number`\
 Default: `30000` _(30 seconds)_